Questioning for Better Design Solutions

 Finding Intellectual Courage

 In all honesty, observing the limitless ingenuity of some of our peers can be a humbling experience.
 They seem to have no boundaries when it comes to where their learning and imagination can take them.
-These individuals have discovered how to draw intellectual courage from within, resisting the temptation to settle for quick fixes instead of seeking deeper meaning.
+Creative individuals draw intellectual courage from within, resisting the temptation to settle for quick fixes, and seek deeper conceptual meaning.
 Questioning has become an essential aspect of their design investigations.

 Originality, or creative thinking, refers to the ability to challenge traditional methods and develop new ideas or techniques to solve problems or meet needs.
 It involves a higher level of brain functioning that includes intuition, making unusual connections or associations, imagination, objectivity, and a willingness to change.
-In design, this means that creativity should not be limited to what has already been created but should instead stem from deeper questioning, learning, and imaginative exploration.
+In design, this means that solutions to problems should not be limited to what has already been praised in popular culture but should instead stem from deeper questioning, learning, and imaginative exploration.

 This willingness to explore the unknown can lead to unique and creative outcomes that might not have emerged without that initial spark of curiosity.